elastic/integrations/docs/developer_workflow_bug_fix_older_package_version.md

      If DRY_RUN is defined as "true" it will check:
       - if the package is published,
       - if the entered commit exists,
-      - if the backport-branch exists.
+      - if the backport branch exists.
-     Also, it will create the local branch, update the branch with .buildkite and .ci folders, and remove other packages except the defined one.
+     Also, it will create the local branch, update the branch with `.buildkite` and `.ci` folders, and remove other packages except the defined one (if set as input).
+This local branch will not be pushed to the upstream repository in this mode.

      If DRY_RUN is defined as "false", in addition to written above it will create a commit and push the local branch to the upstream repository https://github.com/elastic/integrations.git.
-In this case, the name of the branch will be backport-${PACKAGE_NAME}-${TRIMMED_PACKAGE_VERSION}, for example, backport-aws-1.19.
+In this case, the name of the branch will be `backport-${PACKAGE_NAME}-${TRIMMED_PACKAGE_VERSION}`, for example, `backport-aws-1.19`.
    * **BASE_COMMIT** (default: "") - enter the commit from the previous step (8cb321075afb9b77ea965e1373a03a603d9c9796)
    * **PACKAGE_NAME** (default: "") - enter the package name, for example aws
    * **PACKAGE_VERSION** (default: "") - enter the package version, for example: 1.19.7, 1.0.0-beta1